Back to state guides

 Now that you know the rules — here's how to start selling in Connecticut

 Connecticut rewards a little prep.
-Get the paperwork and labels squared away before you start taking orders, then build a local pickup rhythm that fits the no-shipping rule.
+Get your paperwork and labels squared away before you start taking orders, then build a local pickup rhythm that fits the no-shipping rule.

-1. Confirm product eligibility.
-Start with DCP's accepted and prohibited product lists, then assume each recipe still needs review during your application.
+1. Confirm your products are eligible.
+Start with the DCP's accepted and prohibited product lists, then assume each of your recipes still needs review when you apply.

-2. Complete food handler training.
-Take an approved Food Handler course, or a Food Manager course if you prefer the higher credential.
+2. Finish food handler training.
+Take an approved Food Handler course, or the Food Manager course if you'd rather have the higher credential.

 3. Verify local zoning.
-Contact your municipal zoning department to get written confirmation that a home bakery is allowed.
+Contact your municipal zoning department and get written confirmation that a home bakery is allowed.

 4. Gather water documentation.
-If your home uses well water, schedule a test for E. coli, total coliform, nitrates, and nitrites.
+If your home runs on well water, schedule a test for E. coli, total coliform, nitrates, and nitrites.

-5. Prepare your product details and sample label.
-DCP may ask for detailed product descriptions and label corrections before approval.
+5. Prepare your product details and a sample label.
+The DCP may ask for detailed product descriptions and label corrections before it approves you.

 6. Apply online.
 Visit the Connecticut eLicense Portal to submit your application and pay the $50 fee.